State Street Apartment

 Elements that frame or support– whether a bed frame, the frame of a niche, or a cantilevered shelf – are articulated as thick, solid and structural.
 In contrast, elements that clad or cover are expressed as thin and veneered surfaces.
 A pattern of solid wood slats reconciles these two conditions by providing depth and thickness to a surface treatment.
 In the bathroom and entry, handmade tile and natural stone convey variation and texture in contrast to the uniform surfaces of lacquered millwork.

-Two landscape elements further enhance and unify the interior.
-A 10’ long planter box and linear light is suspended below the interior face of a window to allow for the year-long cultivation of herbs and plants.
-An adjacent outdoor balcony is repurposed as an artificial rock garden that visually connects the bedroom, office, kitchen and living room.
-These landscape elements mediate the urban and architectural elevations of Hammond, Beeby & Babka’s Harold Washington Library and William Le Baron Jenney’s Second Leister Building.
+Two landscape interventions further unify and animate the space.
+A ten-foot-long planter box and linear light are suspended below a window, enabling year-round cultivation of herbs and greenery.
+Adjacent to this, the former balcony is reimagined as an artificial rock garden, visually connecting the bedroom, office, kitchen, and living room.
+These landscape elements mediate the relationship between the apartment’s interior life and the dramatic architectural elevations of Hammond, Beeby & Babka’s Harold Washington Library and William Le Baron Jenney’s Second Leiter Building, weaving the interior into the broader fabric of the city.

 Awards